 Soviet Bus Stops on the road from Bishkek to Issyk-Kul

-Join us as we explore the journey from Bishkek to Issyk-Kul, uncovering some of the Soviet bus stops and monuments along the way.
+Join us in Kyrgyzstan, as we uncover some Soviet bus stops and monuments along the way from Bishkek to lake Issyk-Kul.

 The Road to Issyk-Kul: Lenin Street and the A365